Pietro Gasparri

-Pietro Gasparri (5 May 1852 – 18 November 1934) was a Roman Catholic cardinal, diplomat and politician in the Roman Curia and the signatory of the Lateran Pacts.
-He served also as Cardinal Secretary of State under Popes Benedict XV and Pope Pius XI.
+Pietro Gasparri (5 May 1852 – 18 November 1934) was an Italian Catholic prelate who served as a diplomat and politician in the Roman Curia, including as the Vatican signatory of the Lateran Treaty.
+He also served as Cardinal Secretary of State under Popes Benedict XV and Pius XI.

 Biography

 Early life

 Gasparri was born on 5 May 1852 in Capovallazza di Ussita, a small village in the Apennine Mountains in central Italy (in the modern province of Macerata, then part of the Papal States).
 His parents were Bernardino Gasparri and Giovanna Sili.
 The youngest of 10 children born to a family of shepherds, Pietro was the favorite.

 His cousin went on to become Cardinal Augusto Silj.

 Pietro was a weak and sickly child, while his 9 siblings were strong and vivacious; some thought that he would not live long.
 His father would often sleep in the fields with the sheep, and Pietro entertained the family by reading stories of saints as the family was gathered by the warmth of the hearth.
 They would all be brought to tears as they listened to the stories of the martyrs.
 Pietro's mother had the "gift of tears", which she gave to all her children, especially Pietro, according to his memoir.